algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 ```assembly
 variableName dvi 1
 ```
-- `variableName` is the variable name.
+- `variableName` is the variable name
-- `dvi` specifies the integer variable type.
+- `dvi` specifies the integer variable type
-- `1` is the initial value of the integer variable.
+- `1` is the initial value of the integer variable

 Example:
 ```assembly